Budget carrier Ryanair in plan to lure more business customers

 Ryanair said improvements to its website and a policy brought in earlier this year of allocating seats on flights were already boosting advance bookings.
 For May, June and July, they are running five percentage points ahead of where they were in 2013, O‘Leary said.

-easyJet has attracted more business customers since introducing allocated seating 18 months ago, and by offering more flexible ticketing, encroaching into the traditional territory of legacy carriers such as Lufthansa (LHAG.DE).
+easyJet has attracted more business customers since introducing allocated seating 18 months ago, and by offering more flexible ticketing, encroaching into the traditional territory of legacy carriers such as Lufthansa.

 Ryanair’s O‘Leary, known for his brusque personality and expletive-filled rants, on Wednesday dismissed questions about his suitability to lead the new customer-friendly Ryanair.